nomadjimbob/MCPEDiscordRelay/.github/ISSUE_TEMPLATE/bug_report.md

  - MCPEDiscordRelay Version [e.g 1.0.6]
  - PocketMine Version [e.g. 1.13.2]

+**Was it working in a previous version of MCPEDiscordRelay?**

 **Other Plugins**
 Have you tried disabling other plugs to check if there is a conflict?
-Yes|No

 What are the other plugins that you have installed?